Nikhil-1920/CubeX/README.md

-# CubeX
-A Pocket Cube Solver
+# CubeX: A Pocket Cube Solver